DataStax-Academy/zdm-scenario-katapod/step4.md

 <div class="step-title">Phase 1c: Start the proxy</div>

-_Goal: configure and start the Ansible playbook that automates the creation and deployment of the ZDM proxy on the target machine(s)._
+_🎯 Goal: configuring and starting the Ansible playbook that automates the creation and deployment of the ZDM proxy on the target machine(s)._

 First start a `bash` shell on the `zdm-ansible-container`: this